mittwald/php-psr7-validation/README.md

 This package contains a [PSR-7][psr7] middleware for validating HTTP requests, especially using JSON schema validation.

+**Warning**: This package is still under development; its API can change at any time without notice.
+Use at own risk.

 ## License

 This package is [MIT-licensed](LICENSE.txt).